azhershaikh/highlight-plugin-for-ckeditor/README.rst

 ===========================
 Simple plugin for ckeditor that can add tags <pre><code class="..."></code></pre>.

-This plugin is can using for the `highlight.js <http://softwaremaniacs.org/soft/highlight/en/>`_ project
+This plugin on can use for the `highlight.js <http://softwaremaniacs.org/soft/highlight/en/>`_ project

 Installation
 ~~~~~~~~~~~~